pedrofrt/pedrofrt/README.md

 ### Welcome to my profile 👽
-- My name is Jonatha.
+- My name is Pedro.
 - Im study in the school Castro Alves
 - Study by alura.
 - ### To contact me, use o email 📧